 - Step by Step Recipe Guides – no need to mix and match from various recipes.
 The app will give you recipe steps from start to finish.
 Another great feature is when the food is finished cooking.
 You may not be able to get to it right away and that’s ok, because it informs you how much longer your food can remain in the water without affecting the food.

 You can set the temperature and cooking time in two different ways.
-Through manual control where you enter time and temperature up to 99º or directly from recipes and individual guides.
+Through manual control where you enter time and temperature up to 98º C (208º F) or directly from recipes and individual guides.

 You Don’t Need a Large Volume of Water

-As the magnet allows the immersion circulator to be fixed at the bottom of the pot, only 4 cm of water is needed to operate.
+As the magnet allows the immersion circulator to be fixed at the bottom of the pot, only 4 cm (just over 1.5″) of water is needed to operate.
 Much less than any other sous vide device for cooking at low temperature and vacuum.

-Sous vide cookers should all be waterproof because sous vide cooking is cooking in water.
+Sous vide cookers should all be waterproof because sous vide cooking is cooking in water after all.
 But sadly, that’s not the case.
-Luckily, the Joule sous vide cooker is waterproof.
-One of the other brands we reviewed, the Kitchen Boss G300 and G310 sous vide cookers are IPX7 waterproof.
+Luckily, the Joule is waterproof.

 Breville Joule Sous Vide Cons

-There’re many pros and advantages to the Chefsteps Joule sous vide cooker, but also a potentially big con/disadvantage for some people.
-There are some aspects that could be improved.
+While we’ve mentioned many pros and advantages of the Breville Joule series, there is one potentially big con/disadvantage for some people.
+Naturally, there are also some other aspects that could be improved.

 User Interface for Control